SaaStacked/saastack/docs/design-principles/0110-back-end-for-front-end.md

 > BEFFEs can also be built for Mobile applications

-They are responsible for returning data to client applications (i.e., the JS app) in the most efficient form.
-Thus, they are tightly coupled to the JS app.
+They are responsible for returning data to client applications (i.e., the JS App) in the most efficient form.
+Thus, they are tightly coupled to the JS App.
 To do this well, they often filter and aggregate data fetched from other Backend sources (via HTTP service clients).

 > In general, a BEFFE does not directly access databases for application data.
 They use Backend APIs to obtain that data.
 However, they may implement their own caches to enhance performance.

-Strictly speaking, the APIs that they serve are dedicated APIs (to the JS app), and strictly speaking, that would require implementing APIs in the BEFFE as well as implementing APIs in a respective Backend.
+Strictly speaking, the APIs that they serve are dedicated APIs (to the JS App), and strictly speaking, that would require implementing APIs in the BEFFE as well as implementing APIs in a respective Backend.
 In many cases, this can be extra work with little economic value in the long run.
 Therefore, the BEFFE offers a simple Reverse Proxy so that API calls can simply be forwarded to the Backend, and no additional BEFFE API needs to be implemented.

 In other cases, specifically around some queries and some user workflows, dedicated APIs in the BEFFE are a more economical option (as they can aggregate, filter, and cache many sources of data).